zubxxr/AWSIM-Labs/docs/GettingStarted/QuickStartDemo/index.md

 5. Enable self-driving.

-To make the vehicle start navigating please engage it's operation using the command below.
+To make the vehicle start navigating please engage its operation using the command below.

 ```
 cd autoware